-The building comprises a 21 storey residential block of flats.
+The building comprises a 25 storey residential block of flats.
+The flats are often described as scissors style maisonettes where each individual unit has split levels.

-The structure appears to be cast in situ reinforced concrete, floors and cross walls, providing both vertical support and lateral stability.
+The structure appears to be cast in situ reinforced concrete, predominantly (possibly entirely) having walls providing both vertical support and lateral stability.